 Bookmaker Odds Settings

 Most online bookmakers now offer alternative display options for their odds.
-Below you can see the odds options available at bet365.
-Simply check your preferred odds format and all odds in all markets offered by bet365 will appear in that format.
+Simply check your preferred odds format and all odds in all markets will appear in that format.

 While there are many tools on the web that will help you convert odds to their implied probabilities and convert odds to other formats, it is still a good practise to understand the calculations behind these conversions.
 This will only help you better understand what the odds represent in terms of value as well as exercising your betting brain to think instinctively in terms of implied probabilities when odds are presented to you.